 Law students around the world are now required to study so much law in their degree courses, that they have no time to develop professional skills.
 Because of this, you will quickly be able to gain an advantage over your contemporaries if you can improve your legal English ability to a high level.
 One other point is almost certain, as well: Unless you are able to speak English and deal with legal English effectively then you have little chance of becoming an international lawyer.
 Clients will not wish to deal with a lawyer who can only communicate with them through an interpreter.
 Clients prefer the human element and want to deal direct with the lawyer who is handling their matter.

-Lawyers who operate internationally, communicating with clients and other professionals across different cultures have a need for both trans-national legal awareness and trans-cultural linguistic awareness.
-Whatever the form of legal writing, legal skills and language skills are a vital part of a lawyer’s professional training.
+Lawyers who operate internationally, who communicate with clients and other professionals across different cultures, have a need for both trans-national legal awareness and trans-cultural linguistic awareness.
+Whatever the nature of the legal writing, whether for correspondence, documents or courts, legal skills and language skills are a vital part of a lawyer’s professional training.

 In particular, legal English is particularly important in relation to legal writing and the drafting of written texts including contracts, court pleadings and judgements, legislation, and legal correspondence.
 Whilst legal English has been the traditional preserve of lawyers from the English-speaking countries, which share common law traditions, the spread of international legal work as extended the use of legal English into a global phenomenon.
 I will repeat what I said earlier – you cannot practice international law unless you can effectively use legal English.

 Fortunately, there are many legal English courses and course providers, including online courses, which will help you to develop your legal English soft skills.
-The problem with legal English is that it is a distinct time of English.
-The problem with legal English is that it is a distinct time of English, in effect a sub- language, as it is so different from ordinary conversational English.
+The problem with legal English is that it is a distinct type of English, in effect a sub-language, as it is so different from ordinary conversational English.
 It is not based on the ordinary logical rules of any natural language but, because it is derived from at least four different linguistic traditions, Latin, Anglo-Saxon, ancient Norse language, and Norman French, it has extremely complex grammar rules and strange linguistic patterns.
 It is not English as you learnt it at school, but a language developed by lawyers over the last 1,800 years, beginning in the third century A.D. with Latin and then building in Anglo-Saxon, Norse, Norman French and archaic forms of English from the 17th and 18th century.
 You cannot master this language without studying it and perfecting its use through constant practice.

 Why is it so important for newly qualified lawyers?

 Learning legal terms is important for your career if you are studying law regardless of the country.
 The main reason behind this is the rise in globalization.
-Since a lot of people study from one country and apply their learned skills by moving to another country, it is important that you should be able to communicate well while interacting with others.
+Since many people study in one country and then apply their learned skills by moving to another country, it is important that you should be able to communicate well while interacting with others.

 Learning legal terms along with the concepts of law is the only way you can represent yourself as a lawyer.
 Due to a challenging market for lawyers, it is a necessity for all lawyers.